Joseph-Henri Tabaret

 Joseph-Henri Tabaret (12 April 1828 – 8 February 1886) was a French-born Roman Catholic Priest and academic, best known because of his long and important association with the University of Ottawa.
 He was a member of the Oblate Fathers of Mary Immaculate.
 The Oblates founded the College of Bytown in 1848.
 Under Tabaret's leadership from 1853–1861, Bytown College became an official university.

-He was rector (president) of Collège d'Ottawa / College of Ottawa from 1861–1864, 1867-1874 and 1877–1886.
+He was rector (president) of Collège d'Ottawa / College of Ottawa from 1861–1864, 1867–1874 and 1877–1886.

 Rev. Joseph-Henri Tabaret, OMI, served the College for a total of 30 years during the 19th century, and is generally regarded as the builder of the University.
 Father Tabaret was an ardent defender of bilingualism, often heard to say: "...in this part of Canada, the use of both languages is not a matter of discussion; it is a matter of necessity."

+A statue of Tabaret is on display at the University of Ottawa in front of Tabaret Hall.
+In May 2024, the statue was vandalized with red-orange paint, with "Colonizer" written in black under the statue.
+The act was speculated to have been done by pro-Palestinian protestors on the campus, as the statue resides close to encampments set up by protestors, but it is currently unknown whether the action was performed by one.